 MAS, Monetary Authority of Singapore: Section 5 calls for management of IT outsourcing risks.
 This section states that service providers should implement security policies, procedures, and controls that are at least as stringent as for their own operations.

 EU General Data Protection Regulation (GDPR) Article 26: This article states that, in choosing a data processor (outside vendor), “the controller shall select a processor providing sufficient guarantees to implement appropriate technical and organisational measures and procedures in such a way that the processing will meet the requirements of this Regulation and ensure the protection of the rights of the data subject.”

 New York DFS Cybersecurity Regulations Section 500.11 Third Party Information Security Policy: This section includes the requirement that “Each Covered Entity shall implement written policies and procedures designed to ensure the security of Information Systems and Nonpublic Information that are accessible to, or held by, Third Party Service Providers.
 Such policies and procedures shall be based on the Risk Assessment of the Covered Entity and shall address to the extent applicable.”

 HITRUST CSF Control 10.a, Level 2 outlines that “specifications for the security and privacy control requirements shall include that automated controls be incorporated in the information system…Commercial products sought to store and/or process covered information shall undergo a security assessment and/or security certification by a qualified assessor prior to implementation.
 (Not applicable to operating system software).”

-Veracode Vendor Application Security Testing (VAST) provides a scalable program for managing third-party software risk.
-Because Veracode scans binaries rather than source code, vendors will be more comfortable with the assessments because they don’t have to disclose their intellectual property.
-With Veracode, you can scale your program without adding specialized headcount and manage the entire program on a single platform.
+CA Veracode Vendor Application Security Testing (VAST) provides a scalable program for managing third-party software risk.
+Because CA Veracode scans binaries rather than source code, vendors will be more comfortable with the assessments because they don’t have to disclose their intellectual property.
+With CA Veracode, you can scale your program without adding specialized headcount and manage the entire program on a single platform.